-- A 50-foot-wide buffer shall be provided between Parcel 31 and S.R.
+- 1. A 50 foot wide buffer shall be provided between Parcel 31 and SR 64.
 Enhanced landscaping, including trees, berms, and golf course shall be provided within the buffer. - 2.
-A 25-foot greenbelt shall be located between all residential development and the 330-foot-wide FP&L easement.
+A 25 foot greenbelt shall be located between all residential development and the 330 foot wide FP&L easement.
 All building setbacks shall be measured from this greenbelt. - n.
-Building types on the 55-foot-wide lots shall be in substantial conformance with the elevations presented at this meeting, unless a superior design is approved by the Planning Department. - o.
-The Homeowner's Documents for Stoneybrook Southeast (Parcels 31 and 32) shall include notices to inform homeowner's of that a portion of Parcel 32 will include two story multi-family residences in accordance with Condition N.(2)h. - p.
-ACLF (Group Care) uses shall be permitted only in the parcels specifically identified in the Land Use Table of the General Development Plan. - q.
-Multi-family buildings in Parcels 3, 4, 7A, 8, and 10A shall be limited to three stories and 35 feet in height. - r.
-Multi-family on Parcels 2A and B, 7B, 10B, and 15A and B in excess of 35 feet in height shall have articulated roof lines, including elements such as windows, balconies, and other architectural features.
-Additionally, there shall be facade modulation, varied roof lines, and graduated stepback on higher stories.
-The building materials shall be compatible and complimentary with adjacent construction.
-Details for compliance with this stipulation shall be submitted with the request for Final Site Plan approval.
-To the extent meeting these requirements requires an alteration to the specific renderings stipulated as part of N(2)f(2) that change may be made with the Final Site Plan approval.
+The Homeowner's Documents for Stoneybrook Southeast (Parcels 31 and 32) shall include notices to inform homeowner's of that a portion of Parcel 32 will include two story multifamily residences in accordance with Condition N.(2)h. - o.
+ACLF (Group Care) uses shall be permitted only in the parcels specifically identified in the Land Use Table of the General Development Plan. - p.
+Multi-family buildings in Parcels 3, 4, 7A, 8, and 10A shall be limited to 3 stories and 35' in height. - q.
+Parcel 36 is approved for 76 multi-family residential dwelling units, as generally depicted on the General Development Plan.